codehsbooks/apjava/Methods/strings-and-characters.md

 }
 ```

 First, we read a String from the user.
 Then, we loop over the String as was taught in the previous Strings Methods chapter.
 Within the loop, we get each individual character in the String.
 From the ASCII table, we can see that all lowercase letters fall within the range between 97 and 122, inclusive.
 Thus, we have an if statement to ensure that **only** lowercase letters are converted to uppercase.
-If the current character is not within the acceptable lowercase letter range, our else statement ensures that we simply print back whatever character that was without changing it at all.
+If the current character is not within the acceptable lowercase letter range, our else statement ensures that we simply print back the character without changing it at all.

 For example, the letter 'a' is the number 97 and the letter 'x' is the number 120.
 Both fall in this acceptable range, so they will be properly converted to uppercase.
 Punctuation marks, uppercase letters, and everything else does not get converted as none of those characters fall in the acceptable lowercase letter range.